Using assembly code with Zig is usually done via inline assembly, or by linking to object files produced by assemblers.

-In this post, we’ll explore an alternative: write the assembly in separate files, run your favorite assembler, and then embed the resulting machine code using @embedFile
+This post explores a third way: write the assembly in a separate source file, run an assembler, and then embed the resulting machine code using @embedFile

-The code is tested on macOS, but should work with minor modifications on Linux (primarily the syscall number)
+The code is tested on macOS, but also works with minor modifications on Linux (primarily the syscall number)

 Assembling